patrickap/docker-restic/README.md

     - /path/to/rclone-config:/srv/restic/config/rclone.conf
 ```

-By default, Docker-Restic automatically synchronizes with all rclone remotes that start with the prefix `restic-``.
-This feature can be particularly useful when you have preconfigured settings in rclone and are utilizing aliases for the synchronization.
+By default, Docker-Restic selects only those Rclone remotes that match the prefix name `^restic-\*`.
+This feature can be useful for ignoring certain remotes or for preconfiguring settings such as the remote path using an alias.

 ```bash
 # rclone.conf